HsuPyaeMinThant/ADR-Log/adr-004-database-choice.md

 ## Consequences
 * Good, because development is fast and setup is minimal.
-* Bad, because advanced features (e.g., JSON indexing, extensions) are stronger in PostgreSQL.
+* Bad, because advanced features (e.g., JSON, extensions) are stronger in PostgreSQL.

 ## Confirmation
 Local tests on XAMPP were successful.